MDes41/my_portfolio/20160311-matt_desmarteau-m1.markdown

 It was evaluated by  with the following results:

-* Functional Expectations:
+* Functional Expectations: 3
-* Test-Driven Development:
+* Test-Driven Development: 4
-* Encapsulation / Breaking Logic into Components:
+* Encapsulation / Breaking Logic into Components: 3
-* Fundamental Ruby & Style:
+* Fundamental Ruby & Style: 3
-* Enumerable & Collections:
+* Enumerable & Collections: 3
-* Code Sanitation
+* Code Sanitation: 4

 Notes:
 *